nmohammed1970/Inspect360/replit.md

 **Tenant:**
 - View comparison reports for their unit
-- Submit maintenance requests
+- Submit maintenance requests (only for their assigned units)
+- Track their own maintenance requests
-- Access tenant portal
+- Access tenant-specific dashboard
+- Secure unit filtering (can only see/select their own units)

 ### Credit System